thisisarchimedes/Groot/TestList.md

 - TODO: Implement the actual TxQueue class
 - Build pipeline
     - Pack everything in a container and use AWS Fargate to manage it

+[] Change Rules to push/pop model and support more than one tx

 # Plan